gopinath43/3-AWS-Lambda/README.md

 This lambda function will create AMI(Amazon Machine Images) of instances , only when you add instance id into the lambda function.

+And also we have AMI's deregister fucntion to delete the AMIs older then 7 days i.e retention period for 7 days.

  Pre-Requisities
  ----------------
   •	Create a IAM role choosing Lambda ( Allows Lambda functions to call AWS services on your behalf ) with AmazonEC2FullAccess policy attached with role name as "AMIBackupRole".